OpenBB-finance/OpenBB/website/content/terminal/reference/etf/ta/fisher.md

 ---
 title: fisher
-description: A technical documentation page highlighting the Fisher Transform, a technical indicator, its usage, parameters, and purpose in identifying price turning points and trends.
+description: "A technical documentation page highlighting the Fisher Transform, a technical" indicator, its usage, parameters, and purpose in identifying price turning points and trends.
 keywords: